-As a marketing professional or business owner, you’re probably already aware that Google My Business (GMB) is an increasingly important part of local SEO, and that its influence has only increased over the years.
+As a marketing professional or business owner, you’re probably already aware that Google Business profile (GBP) is an increasingly important part of local SEO and that its influence has only increased over the years.

 As well as being aware of what a critical tool Google Business Profile is, you’re probably also aware that Google doesn’t give away any competitor insights.

-In this post, I’ll be revealing how you can master BrightLocal, and use Google Business Profile Auditt to help you to:
+In this post, I’ll be revealing how you can master BrightLocal, and use Google Business Profile Audit to help you to:

 - choose the right GBP Categories to increase search visibility,